Dental Exam Austin TX

 You have probably visited a doctor’s office before for a physical checkup, but have you visited a dentist’s clinic for a dental exam?
 A dental exam is a routine checkup of your teeth and mouth, just like a physical checkup, to ensure your oral health is properly cared for and to spot any abnormalities before they can become a major problem for you.

 Either a dentist or a dental hygienist can perform an exam for you, with pediatricians specializing in treating children’s oral care needs.
-If you would like to speak with a professional about dental exams or schedule an appointment, our team at Dr. Emily Zaramella, DDS is here to assist you with your needs.
+If you would like to speak with a professional about dental exams or schedule an appointment, our team at Emily Ianno Zaramella, DDS is here to assist you with your needs.

 When Should You Have a Dental Exam?

 Regular dental exams help ensure you are in good health and spot potential problems before they become serious complications.
 We recommend that most adults and children visit a dentist about every six months, which will ensure a professional is routinely inspecting and monitoring your oral health.
 Most checkups can be completed in a single session; however, additional follow-up visits may be necessary depending on the assessment of your oral health.